ssp21/ssp21-spec/ssp21.md

 * **SESSION_security_mode** - Specifies the full set of algorithms used to secure the session.

-* **certificate_type** - Specifies what type of certificates are being exchanged.
+* **certificate_mode** - Specifies what type of certificates are being exchanged.
+If certificate_mode is equal to *PRESHARED_KEYS*, the *certificates* field shall contain not contain any certificates.

 * **ephemeral_public_key** - An ephemeral public DH key with length corresponding to the associated length defined by *handshake_dh_mode*.

-* **certificates** - A certificate chain that is interpreted according to the *certificate_type* field.
-Chains are placed in the sequence from the highest level of the chain down to the endpoint certificate.
+* **certificates** - A possibly empty certificate chain that is interpreted according to the *certificate_mode* field.
+Chains are placed in the sequence from the root level of the chain down to the endpoint certificate.

 ##### REPLY_HANDSHAKE_BEGIN